 Afterward, we continued down the Parkway and stopped at one of the many arcades.
 After the arcade, we continued down the Parkway and came across Three Bears General Store which advertised that we could see live bears inside!
 With our curiosity peaked, we headed inside.
 The store itself was an amazing place.
 You could buy unique gifts and souvenirs, you could play dress-up and take pictures in various western stages, get an aqua massage, and of course, there were bears.
 There was a small fee to walk through to see and feed the bears.
 And by feed I mean placing a piece of fruit into a tube that went into the bear exhibit.

-During this visit, our plan was to walk the streets of Gatlinburg and check out the shops.
+Another fun thing to do in Gatlinburg, TN on Christmas is simply to walk the streets and check out all the shops.
 We stopped inside the Tennessee Cider Company, to sample ciders.
 The hot cider and pineapple cider were my favorites.
 After, we listened to a live band while sitting in rocking chairs outside of the Ole Smoky Tennessee Moonshine Company.

-What Is There To Do in Gatlinburg on Christmas?
+What Is There To Do in Gatlinburg, TN on Christmas?

-Browsing the shops in Gatlinburg is enough to keep you busy and entertained during the holiday season.
-However there are a couple of popular holiday attractions if you’re looking to make your Christmas visit unforgettable.
+Browsing the shops in Gatlinburg, TN on Christmas is enough to keep you busy and entertained.
+However, there are a couple of popular holiday attractions if you’re looking to make your Christmas visit unforgettable.

 Enchanted Winter at Anakeesta

 Anakeesta is a theme park like no other, located high in the Smoky Mountains of Gatlinburg.
 It’s so high in the mountains that you need to take a chair lift or a gondola to get there.
 This is not your typical theme park filled with rollercoasters and other mechanical thrill rides.
 Anakeesta is an outdoor adventure park with zip lines and other treetop and outdoor adventures.